-Treatment of patients with medically attended influenza-like illness (ILI) Treatment of patients with laboratory-confirmed influenza Pre- or post-exposure prophylaxis for asymptomatic individuals Key evidence supporting the Expert Opinion on treatment and prophylaxis recommendations Healthy elderly - 65 years or older Evidence is available from RCTs or observational studies.
-Expert Opinion Treatment during seasonal influenza epidemics should be recommended on an individual basis.
-Treatment during emerging influenza outbreaks and pandemics should be recommended on an individual or population basis depending upon risk assessment considering e.g. antiviral susceptibility, transmissibility, virulence, complication frequency, hospitalisations and case fatality.
+Treatment of patients with medically attended influenza-like illness (ILI) Treatment of patients with laboratory- confirmed influenza Pre- or post-exposure prophylaxis for asymptomatic individuals Key evidence supporting the expert opinion on treatment and prophylaxis recommendations Healthy elderly - 65 years or older Evidence is available from RCTs or observational studies.
+Expert opinion Treatment during seasonal influenza epidemics should be recommended on an individual basis.
+Treatment during emerging influenza outbreaks and pandemics should be recommended on an individual or population basis depending on risk assessment considering e.g. antiviral susceptibility, transmissibility, virulence, complication frequency, hospitalisations and case fatality.
 Evidence is available from RCTs or observational studies.
-Expert Opinion Treatment during seasonal influenza epidemics should be recommended on an individual basis.
-Treatment during emerging influenza outbreaks and pandemics should be recommended depending upon a risk assessment considering e.g. antiviral susceptibility, transmissibility, virulence, complication frequency, hospitalisations and case fatality.
+Expert opinion Treatment during seasonal influenza epidemics should be recommended on an individual basis.
+Treatment during emerging influenza outbreaks and pandemics should be recommended depending on a risk assessment considering e.g. antiviral susceptibility, transmissibility, virulence, complication frequency, hospitalisations and case fatality.
 Evidence is available from RCTs or observational studies.
-Expert Opinion Prophylaxis during seasonal influenza epidemics should be considered on an individual basis, e.g. household members in households with people in risk groups, especially unvaccinated and immunocompromised (congenital or acquired) who do not respond to vaccination, or if vaccine failure is expected due to mismatch between vaccine strains and strains circulating in the populations.
+Expert opinion Prophylaxis during seasonal influenza epidemics should be considered on an individual basis, e.g. household members in households with people in risk groups, especially unvaccinated and immunocompromised (congenital or acquired) who do not respond to vaccination, or if vaccine failure is expected due to mismatch between vaccine strains and strains circulating in the populations.
 Effectiveness of prophylaxis is likely better than treatment.
-Prophylaxis during emerging influenza outbreaks and pandemics should be considered on an individual basis or more generally dependent upon risk assessment considering e.g. antiviral susceptibility, transmissibility, virulence, complication frequency, hospitalisations and case fatality.
-Evidence from RCTs: Treatment No statistically significant reduction of time to alleviation of symptoms or return to normal activity in elderly, oseltamivir treated ITT-I populations (mean decrease 73 hours; 95% CI -151.2 to -3.8).
-In ITT populations the mean decrease in time to alleviation of all symptoms or time to return to normal activity was 98 hours (95% CI -170.9 to -25.2) demonstrated in RCTs [29].
-No clear evidence was documented of differences between zanamivir and placebo for return to normal activity in elderly in any population assessed demonstrated in RCTs [29] A lower risk of lower respiratory tract infections (risk ratio 0.77 (95% CI 0.49-0.98) in the oseltamivir-treated ITT-I population was observed in RCTs [17].
-Prophylaxis Seasonal prophylaxis with oseltamivir reduced the absolute risk of developing symptomatic influenza infections by 1.2% (efficacy 92%; 95% CI 37-99) among elderly risk population demonstrated in RCTs[19].
-No prophylactic effects were seen with zanamivir in one outbreak study demonstrated in RCTs [19].
+Prophylaxis during emerging influenza outbreaks and pandemics should be considered on an individual basis or more generally dependent on risk assessment considering e.g. antiviral susceptibility, transmissibility, virulence, complication frequency, hospitalisations and case fatality.
+RCTs [30].
+No clear evidence was documented of differences between zanamivir and placebo for reduction time to alleviation of symptoms or return to normal activity in elderly in any population assessed demonstrated in RCTs [30] A lower risk of lower respiratory tract infection (risk ratio 0.77 (95% CI 0.49-0.98) in the